Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 > `*mut Accumulator`, and then turn the mutable raw pointer into a mutable
 > reference.

-Now our `Accumulator` struct is defined and we have a `callback()` method which satisfies the `StatefulCallback` function signature, we can finally get on to using it.
+Now our `Accumulator` struct is defined and has a `callback()` method which satisfies the `StatefulCallback` function signature, now, it can finally be used.

 `Accumulator`'s `callback()` method can be passed in like you normally would in Rust, but to pass in a pointer to the `Accumulator` object is a bit more involved.

-First we get a mutable borrow to the object and cast it to a raw pointer (this just points to some place on the stack), and from there it can be cast to a `void*`.
+First, get a mutable borrow to the object and cast it to a raw pointer (this just points to some place on the stack), and from there it can be cast to a `void*`.
 This indirection is necessary because you can only cast a borrow of some `T` to a mutable pointer of the same type, but any raw pointer can be cast